What is ControlNet? What Can It Do? A Comprehensive Guide to Installing ControlNet on Stable Diffusion Web UI

-ControlNet offers alternative methods for controlling images produced by Stable Diffusion, bypassing the need for prompts.
+ControlNet offers alternative methods for managing images generated by Stable Diffusion without the need for prompts.
+However, its extensive features and intricate settings can overwhelm many users.

 Mikubill/sd-webui-controlnet: WebUI extension for ControlNet (github.com)